 Given the challenges in determining the experience of clerical operations that support retreat facilities relative to other separately classifiable operations, the WCIRB compared the loss to payroll ratios and typical causes of injuries between non-clerical retreat facility operations and camp operations.
 Overall, the historical loss to payroll ratios for retreat facilities were more volatile than those for camps, mostly driven by limited exposure for retreat facilities (Figure 3).
 While retreat facilities had significantly lower loss to payroll ratios than Classification 9048 before 2011, since then the loss and payroll experience for retreat facilities has become more comparable to that of Classification 9048 suggesting that their risk exposures have become more similar.
-In particular, as shown in Figure 4, over the last ten years the loss to payroll ratios for camps became more similar to those for retreat facilities.
+In particular, as shown in Figure 4, over the last ten years the loss to payroll ratios for camps declined rapidly and became more similar to those for retreat facilities.
 11 CDI Decision on the WCIRB September 1, 2021 Pure Premium Rate Filing.
 Same for Figure 5.

-Figure 3.
-Historical Capped Loss to Payroll Ratios12 Comparing Retreat Facilities13 to Camps
+Figure 4.
+Long-Term Loss to Payroll Ratios Comparing Retreat Facilities to Camps